Teklarit/ParametricWindowConstructorDocumentation/docs/SimpleWindow.md

 	- `Angle Left Right` - Set the current angle of opening to the side.
 (0 - 120, degrees).
 	- `Angle Up Down` - Set the current angle of opening down.
 (0 - 10, degrees).
 - `Filling`
-	-  `Override Materials` - On/off the list of materials that will be applied to the geometry of the structure instead of the base materials.
 	- `Width` - The width of the structure.
 	- `Height` - The height of the structure.
 	- `Rows Count` - The number of rows in the structure.
 From 1 to 3. (vertical filling).